fmalina/revisions-blocl/activism/abcd.md

 challenges they face.

 There’s power because you’ve got a lot of money and there’s power because you have a lot of people.
-And we don’t have a lot of money in this neighbourhood but we do have a lot of people – they’re just not organised to be powerful....yet!
+And we don't have a lot of money in this neighbourhood but we do have a lot of people – they’re just not organised to be powerful....yet!

 If you let institutions grow, become big and powerful through time, then these